Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 The same choke can also be used for the aerial input circuit instead of the commercially made 15uH type.
 The aerial input choke is not critical, and a commercially made choke of around 2 to 20uH can be used here, or alternatively, a few turns of wire through a ferrite bead or balun former will suffice.

 The 10K cathode rheostat has enough adjustment to accommodate any valves that may be used.
-If it felt that there is too much of a dead spot, a resistor can be paralleled across the pot.
+If there is too much of a dead spot, a resistor can be paralleled across the pot to reduce the range of adjustment.
 The value should be such that with the detector can be cut off (i.e. the oscillation stops) at maximum pot resistance.
 The 1.5uF condenser across the pot can be electrolytic.
 1uF is easier to get and can be used instead.
 Larger values can also be used, but if too large the control action becomes noticeably delayed.
 This condenser only has to be large enough to bypass the audio component.

 The tuning coil is four turns of 18 gauge tinned copper wire with an I.D. of 10mm.